Recipe for Goguma Mattang (고구마 맛탕)- fried Korean sweet potatoes tossed in a caramelized honey brown sugar coating and sprinkled with sesame seeds.

-Goguma Mattang is a Korean sweet potato dish created by deep frying sweet potato chunks in oil, then tossing them in a sweet syrup.
+Goguma Mattang is a Korean sweet potato side dish or snack created by deep frying sweet potato pieces in oil and tossing them in a caramelized syrup.
 This may be my new favorite way of eating sweet potatoes.
 They are highly addictive and don’t take much prep work or ingredients.
-The sweet potatoes end up crisp on the outside, soft on the inside, and covered with a sweet honey sugar coating.
-Korean sweet potatoes are recommended, but I couldn’t find them at the time.
+The sweet potatoes end up crisp on the outside, soft and fluffy on the inside, and covered with a sweet honey brown sugar coating.

-For those that want to avoid deep-frying the sweet potato pieces, Beyond Kimchee has a delicious sounding variation.
-She coats the sweet potato bits in cinnamon sugar, steams them, then seasons with orange, sesame seeds, and pecans.
+For those that want to avoid deep-frying, Beyond Kimchee has a delicious Goguma Mattang variation without the use of oil.
+She coats the sweet potato in cinnamon sugar, then seasons them with orange zest, sesame seeds, and pecans.

 Goguma Mattang (Korean Caramelized Sweet Potatoes)

 Peel the sweet potatoes and cut into about 1 inch pieces.
 Place in a large bowl and cover with cold water.
 Allow to soak for 30 minutes.
-Drain and use a towel to dry the sweet potatoes.
+Drain and use a towel to dry the sweet potatoes thoroughly.

 Fill a large saucepan with enough vegetable oil to cover the sweet potato pieces and place over medium high heat.

-Once the oil has reached about 350 degrees F, add the sweet potato pieces and cook until golden on exterior and soft in the center, 5-10 minutes.
+Once the oil has reached about 350 degrees F, add the sweet potato pieces and cook until golden the center is softened, 5-10 minutes.
 Remove with a slotted spoon onto a paper towel lined plate.

 In a large wok or pan, combine honey, brown sugar, and 1 tablespoon oil over medium heat.
-Reduce heat to low once it starts to boil.
-Add the sweet potato pieces once the sauce has turned golden.
-Toss to coat well for about 2 minutes.
+Reduce heat to low once it starts to bubble.
+Toss in the fried sweet potato pieces and continue to cook while gently tossing for 2 minutes.

-Immediately transfer to serving plates and garnish with sesame seeds or chopped nuts.
+Immediately remove from the pan and transfer to serving plates.
+Garnish with sesame seeds or chopped nuts.